Making a complaint about workplace sexual harassment

 - transport.

-We have more information on the work of unions at The role of unions.
+We have more information on the work of unions at Role of unions.

 With the Fair Work Commission

-If a person (or group of people) believes they have been sexually harassed in connection with work, they (or an industrial association such as a union) may be able to apply to the Commission to:
+If someone believes they have been sexually harassed in connection with work, they (or an industrial association such as a union) can apply to the Commission to:

 - make a stop sexual harassment order to prevent future sexual harassment